alexandermorgan/BatchBPE/README.md

 Finally, the script [train.py](train.py) trains the three major tokenizers on the input text [tests/taylorswift.txt](tests/taylorswift.txt) (this is the Wikipedia entry for her) and saves the vocab to disk for visualization.
 This script runs in about 25 seconds on my (M1) MacBook.

-All of the files above are very short and thoroughly commented, and also contain a usage example on the bottom of the file.
+## Installation

+1. Clone this repo: `git clone https://github.com/alexandermorgan/BatchBPE.git`
+2. cd into batchbpe directory, set up a virtual environment and activate it
+3. `uv pip install requirements.txt`

-## quick start
+## Quick Start

-As the simplest demonstration, we can reproduce the [Wikipedia example on BPE](https://en.wikipedia.org/wiki/Byte_pair_encoding) as follows:
+For an example that's easy to inspect, we can reproduce the [Wikipedia example on BPE](https://en.wikipedia.org/wiki/Byte_pair_encoding) as follows:

 ```python
 from batchbpe import BatchTokenizer